-The little contrast here instituted will serve to exhibit that there are at least two points of view regarding Magic and its mysteries-the simple and homogeneous view, prevailing within that charmed circle among the few survivals whom reason has not hindered from entering, and that of the world without, which is more complex, more composite, but sometimes more reasonable only by imputation.
+The little contrast here instituted will serve to exhibit that there are at least two points of view regarding Magic and its mysteries-the simple and homogeneous view, prevailing within a charmed circle among the few survivals whom reason has not hindered from entering, and that of the world without, which is more complex, more composite, but sometimes more reasonable only by imputation.
 There is also a third view, in which legend is checked by legend and wonder substituted for wonder.
-Here it is not the Law of Continuity persisting in its formulæ despite the Law of Fantasia; it is Croquemetaine explained by Diabolus, the runes of Elf-land read with the interpretation of Infernus; it is the Law of Bell and Candle, the Law of Exorcism, and its final expression is in the terms of the auto-da-fe.
-For this view the wonder-world exists without any question, except that of the Holy Tribunal; it is not what it seems, but is adjustable to the eye of faith in the light from the Lamp of the Sanctuaries; in a word, its angels are demous, its Melusines stryges, its phantoms vampires, its spells and mysteries the Black Science.
-Here Magic itself rises up and responds that there is a Black and a White art, an art of Hermes and an art of Canidia, a Science of the Height and a Science of the Abyss, of Metatron and Belial.
-In this manner a fourth point of view emerges; they are all, however, illusive; there is the positive illusion of the legend, affirmed by the remaining adherents of its literal sense, and the negative illusion which denies the legend crassly without considering that there is a possibility behind it: there is the illusion which accounts for the legend by an opposite hypothesis, and the illusion of the legend which reaffirms itself with a distinction.
+Here it is not the Law of Continuity persisting in its formulæ despite the Law of Fantasia; it is Croquemetaine explained by Diabolus, the runes of Elf-land read with the interpretation of Infernus; it is the Law of Bell and Candle, the Law of Exorcism, and its final expression is in the terms of the auto-da-fé.
+For this view the wonder-world exists without any question, except that of the Holy Tribunal; it is not what it seems, but is adjustable to the eye of faith in the light from the Lamp of the Sanctuaries; in a word, its angels are demons, its Melusines stryges, its phantoms vampires, its spells and mysteries the Black Science.
+Here Magic itself rises up and responds that there is a Black and a White Art, an Art of Hermes and an Art of Canidia, a Science of the Height and a Science of the Abyss, of Metatron and Belial.
+In this manner a fourth point of view emerges; they are all, however, illusive; there is the positive illusion of the legend, affirmed by the remaining adherents of its literal sense, and the negative illusion which denies the legend crassly without considering that there is a possibility behind it; there is the illusion which accounts for the legend by an opposite hypothesis, and the illusion of the legend which reaffirms itself with a distinction.
 When these have been disposed of, there remain two really important questions-the question of the Mystics and the question of history and literature.
-To a very large extent the first is closed to discussion, but, so far as may be possible, it will be dealt with a little later on.
-As regards the second, it is the sole concern and purpose of this inquiry, and the limits of its importance may therefore be shortly stated.
+To a very large extent the first is closed to discussion, because the considerations which it involves cannot be presented with profit on either side in the public assemblies of the reading world.
+So far as may be held possible, it has been dealt with already.
+As regards the second, it is the large concern and purpose of this inquiry, and the limits of its importance may therefore be stated shortly.